k88hudson/libtastic/README.md

 </script>
 ```

-## Some opinions about cross-compatible JS libraries, and where to look for examples in this repo
+## Some opinions, and where they are implemented in this repo

 When you are publishing a library for Node and the browser, you should always consider the specific needs of your consumers.
 What version(s) should you support?
 How do you maintain backwards compatibility?
 What build systems are they likely to use?
 However, there are some things which I find are true most of the time: